mxsdev/ponychopper/README.md

 #### `@char`

 Indicates a certain speaker or character.
+Applies to all audio segments within the region.

 #### `@meta`